drhsqlite/fossil-mirror/www/emaildesign.md

 On the /login page is a link to a page to control their subscription.

-For users without logins, they can request a link to a page for controling their subscription on the /alerts or /unsubscribe page.
+For users without logins, they can request a link to a page for controling their subscription on the `/alerts` or `/unsubscribe` page.
-The link is sent via email, and includes the subscriberCode.
+The link is sent via email, and includes the `subscriberCode`.

 Internal Processing Flow
 ------------------------

-Almost all of the email notification code is found in the "src/email.c" source file.
+Almost all of the email notification code is found in the `src/email.c` source file.

-When email notifications are enabled, a trigger is created in the schema (the "email_trigger1" trigger) that adds a new entry to the PENDING_ALERT table every time a row is added to the EVENT table.
+When email notifications are enabled, a trigger is created in the schema (the `email_trigger1` trigger) that adds a new entry to the `PENDING_ALERT` table every time a row is added to the `EVENT` table.
-During a "rebuild", the EVENT table is rebuilt from scratch, and we do not want users to get notifications for every historical check-in, so the trigger is disabled during "rebuild".
+During a `fossil rebuild`, the `EVENT` table is rebuilt from scratch; since we do not want users to get notifications for every historical check-in, the trigger is disabled during `rebuild`.

-Email notifications are sent out by the email_send_alerts() function.
+Email notifications are sent out by the `email_send_alerts()` function.
-This function is can be called by having a cron job invoke the "fossil email exec" command.
-Or, if the email-autoexec setting is enabled, then email_send_alerts() is invoked automatically after each successful webpage is generated.
+This function is can be called by having a cron job invoke the `fossil email exec` command.
+Or, if the email-autoexec setting is enabled, then `email_send_alerts()` is invoked automatically after each successful webpage is generated.
 The latter approach is used on the Fossil self-hosting repository.
-The email_send_alerts() function is a no-op (obviously) if there are no pending events to be sent.
+The `email_send_alerts()` function is a no-op (obviously) if there are no pending events to be sent.

-Digests are handled by recording the time of the last digest in the "email-last-digest" setting, and only sending a new digest if the current time is one day or later after the last digest.
+Digests are handled by recording the time of the last digest in the `email-last-digest` setting, and only sending a new digest if the current time is one day or later after the last digest.

 Individual emails are sent to each subscriber.
-I ran tests and found that I could send about 1200 emails/second, which is fast enough so that I do not need to resort to trying to notify multiple subscribers with a single email.
+I ran tests and found that I could send about 1200 emails/second, which is fast enough that I do not need to resort to trying to notify multiple subscribers with a single email.
 Because each subscriber gets a separate email, the system can include information in the email that is unique to the subscriber, such as a link to the page to edit their subscription.
-That link includes the subscriberCode.
+That link includes the `subscriberCode`.,

 Other Notes
 -----------

-The "fossil configuration pull subscriber" command pulls down the content of the SUBSCRIBER table.
+The `fossil configuration pull subscriber` command pulls down the content of the `SUBSCRIBER` table.
 This is intended to as a backup-only.
 It is not desirable to have two or more systems sending emails to the same people for the same repository, as that would mean users would receive duplicate emails.
-Hence the settings that control email notifications are not transmitted with the pull.
-The "push", "export", and "import" commands all work similarly
+Hence, the settings that control email notifications are not transmitted with the pull.
+The `push`, `export`, and `import` commands all work similarly.